hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-session-analysis/README.md

 As a retailer, we would be interested in understanding this behaviour, and this is where the analytics come in.

-With a better understanding of what customers do, so as to adjust the shopping experience to better suit the customer, increasing customer retention, revisits and so on for a long term profitable business.
+With a better understanding of what customers do we can adjust the shopping experience to better suit the customer, increasing customer retention, revisits and so on for a long term profitable business.